 The time to make any discoveries of unknown relatives is now, not after you sell the house and an unknown sibling or other relative suddenly challenges your ownership rights.

 The person who fills out the Affidavit of Heirship will have to be personally familiar with the family and marital history of the deceased.
 This person will also have to provide information including the following:

 - Information about any children, including name and address, date of birth, and the name of the other parent

 - Information about grandchildren, brothers and sisters, and nieces and nephews

 This affidavit must be signed in front of a notary public who will then notarize the document.
 This certified affidavit must be filed with the county clerk in the county where the inherited house is located.
 Proper filing of the document will generally satisfy the title company’s requirements.

 Conducting A Title Search

 A title search at the county records office should also be conducted to make sure there aren’t any liens or foreclosures against the property.
 If you don’t live near the county in which the property is located, you can also search online.
 Any liens or other debts must be satisfied before the property can be sold.

-The next step is usually completing a deed to transfer title to the heirs.
-The deed should state that the listed owners are heirs at law of the decedent.
-This simply means that the person or persons listed are entitled to inherit the property of the deceased, who has died without a will.
+Next, you complete the deed to transfer title to the heirs.
+The deed should state that the listed owners are heirs at law of the deceased.
+This simply means that thepersons listed are entitled to inherit the property of the deceased.
 All heirs should sign the deed and have their signatures notarized.